badlydrawnrob/elm-playground/README.md

 > 📅 "If I miss one day of practice, I notice it.
 If I miss two days, the critics notice it.
 If I miss three days, the audience notices it." — Ignacy Jan Paderewski

-**It's super easy to forget so aim to practice once per week!** This is the killer.
-If I step away from programming for a few weeks, you really feel the rust gathering.
-This repository is a testing ground for all things Elm, and it's a year-long learning curve to build bigger.
+**It's super easy to forget so aim to practice once per week!** A little every day is even better This is the killer; if I step away from programming for a few weeks, you really feel the rust gathering.
+It doesn't take too long to learn Elm, but give yourself 6-12 months to learn it deeply and you'll be a better programmer for it.
+Then you can build bigger!

+This is a testing ground for all things Elm; a great place to start learning.
+I'm squarely focused on statically typed functional programming in this repo, which will shape you as a programmer, instilling good habits.
+Elm compiles to javascript, but there's no need to learn js to use it (although there's a [good guide](https://eloquentjavascript.net/) here).

-There's plenty of [javascript guides](https://eloquentjavascript.net/) out there, so the focus is squarely on a statically typed functional style, good habits, and shaping a good programmer.
-For a study aid, use [Anki flashcards](https://github.com/badlydrawnrob/anki) and a clear learning frame.[^1] They're great for revision, but no substitute for _building_ things.
+As you evolve as a coder, you should carve out a clear learning frame.[^1] If you'd like a study aid, I've built a great little tool for memory called [Anki flashcards](https://github.com/badlydrawnrob/anki), which really helps lock-in best practices and syntax.
+While they're great for revision, it's no substitute for _building_ things.

 ## 🔰 Beginners